Siamese fighting fish: Pigmentation

 Due to the incredible variation in pigmentation of adult bettas and visible pigment in developing embryos, bettas are an attractive model organism for studying the genetic basis for coloration.
 Additionally, producing a specific color on demand would be of great interest to the commercial betta fish industry, as the price of a fish is largely determined by its coloration.
-Prices for attractively coloured fish can be high - single fish with the colours of the Thai flag was sold for over $1,500.
+Prices for attractively coloured fish can be high – a single fish with the colours of the Thai flag was sold for over $1,500.

 The genetic basis for the synthesis and regulation of pigmentation in teleost fish is generally poorly understood, and bettas are no exception.
-Most work in this area has been done on other model organisms such as zebrafish or African cichlid fish, however as with aggression, work done with other model organisms to identify candidate genes will be tremendously helpful in identifying the genetic basis of pigmentation in bettas.
+Most work in this area has been done on other model organisms such as zebrafish or African cichlid fish; however, as with aggression, work done with other model organisms to identify candidate genes will be tremendously helpful in identifying the genetic basis of pigmentation in bettas.